NickVasenkov/Power-BI-Wildberries/README.md

 # Power BI Wildberries
- Example of Power BI analytics for Wildberries E-commerce platform.
+ An example of Power BI analytics for Wildberries E-commerce platform.

 Three interconnected sliders to narrow down data by time period, supplier article and product category.